-During the interview, he was in Beograd, as one respondent explains:
+During the interview, whilst he was in Belgrade one respondent explains he visited a hospital:

 “All body pain, go doctor.”

-While the Croatian police was very violent and beating everyone with batons, another officer arrived.
-He was wearing military clothes, with a blue armband showing the European Union’s flag and the Frontex logo as well as the word Frontex written on it, on the back it said “Border police”.
-The respondents confirm him to have been a Frontex officers when they are shown photos from Frontex officers during the interview.
-One respondent explains, that once the Frontex officer arrived, the Croatian police calmed down.
-The Frontex officer told one of the other officers to stop beating the respondent, due to his low age.
-The respondent said that he considers the officer to have been German due to his accent and his physical appearance:
+While the Croatian police were reportedly very violent and beating everyone with batons, another officer arrived.
+The respondents described this officer as wearing “military clothes”, with reported seeing a blue armband showing the European Union’s flag and the Frontex logo as well as the word Frontex written on it, they stated that on the back it said “Border police”.
+The respondents state that he may have been a Frontex officers when they are shown photos of Frontex officers during the interview.
+One respondent explains, that once this officer arrived, the Croatian police calmed down.
+This officer told one of the other officers to stop beating the respondent, due to his low age.
+The respondent said that he thought the officer was German due to his accent and his physical appearance:

 “German police face, all body, me understand, all body is European Union, me speak ich lieb dich.”

 They finally put 12 of the individuals into the police van, the rest of the group had managed to escape before the police arrived.
 The respondent explains that it was very cold inside the van and the driver was changing the speed of the car radically.
 He did this probably on purpose as they were on the highway where the speed is supposed to be pretty constant.